mgarsamo/EmbedDiff-Dayhoff/README.md

 ---

-### **Step 7c: Entropy vs. Identity Filtering**
+### 🔍 Step 7c: Entropy vs. Identity Filtering

-- Each decoded sequence is filtered based on its entropy and sequence identity (BLAST).
+Each decoded protein sequence is evaluated using two key metrics:

+- **Shannon Entropy**: Quantifies amino acid diversity across the sequence.
+  - Higher entropy values indicate more diverse residue composition, which is often associated with novel and realistic sequences.
+  - Lower entropy values may indicate repetitive or biologically implausible sequences.

-- High entropy implies greater diversity; identity measures similarity to known proteins.
+- **Sequence Identity (via BLAST)**: Measures similarity to known natural proteins.
-- Sequences outside the desired range are discarded.
+  - This ensures generated sequences are evolutionarily plausible while avoiding exact duplication of existing sequences.

+Sequences are filtered based on configurable entropy and identity thresholds to strike a balance between **novelty** and **biological relevance**.
+Only sequences within the desired range are retained for downstream analysis.

 ---